rymdhund/bupstash-server/readme.md

 # Bupstash docker image

+This image uses two levels of access control:

+- Bupstash encryption keys for encrypting and decrypting the actual data.
+- ssh keys for determining what bupstash commands you are able to run.
+You might for want some ssh keys to only be able to append data to the repo and not read or delete data.

 ## ssh

 This docker image exposes an ssh server with one user called `bu` on it.
 Add an authorized_keys file for this user in `conf/authorized_keys`